NLnetLabs/simdzone/README.md

 intentionally extensible, the format has been extended over time too.

-This project provides a lightning fast presentation format deserializer (and serializer eventually) for other projects to leverage. e.g. [NSD][nsd], will use it to read zone files and serialized zone transfers.
+This project provides a lightning fast presentation format deserializer (and serializer eventually) for other projects to leverage.
+Learn more about simdzone bu reading the [documentation](https://nlnetlabs.github.io/simdzone/).

 ## Motivation
 Zone files can become quite large (.com ~24G, .se ~1.3G) and the parser in